adityam/linux-blog/content/post/converting-supernote-files-to-pdf.md

 on other devices.
 That's why I like the automatic conversion on Boox.
 That (along with DropSync to instantly sync the converted file) means that I always have access to the latest version of my notebooks everywhere.
 On SuperNote, I need to remember to manually convert the file.
-(And also manually since the device, but that's another story).
+(And also manually sync the device, but that's another story).

 I recently discovered a script called